EbrahimKaram/HashCode2021/README.md

 7,399,566 points
 We were ranked 5112 in the world, ranked 23 in Lebanon, and 207 in the US.

-It is divided in the fowllign manner
+It is divided in the following manner
 ![ScoreDuringCompetition](https://user-images.githubusercontent.com/10140799/109393997-aa544400-78f2-11eb-807e-50cb962b8cc3.png)

 **PLEASE NOTE**